MaxYari/behaviourtreelua2e/README.md

 ----------------------------------------------------------------------------

 -- Initialise behaviour trees ----------------------------------------------
-local bTrees = BT.LoadBehavior3Project(projectJsonTable, state)
--- bTrees.MyTree:setDebugLevel(1) -- Set debug level for a specific tree, MyTree is the name of your tree from the editor.
+local state = {foo = "bar"} -- This is an object that your behaviour trees will be able to access, $foo inside a behaviour node property in the editor will refer to a field within this object local bTrees = BT.LoadBehavior3Project(projectJsonTable, state) -- bTrees.MyTree:setDebugLevel(1) -- Set debug level for a specific tree, MyTree is the name of your tree from the editor.
 -- Ready to use! -----------------------------------------------------------